AlexanderProd/shopify-product-uploader/README.md

 A `.rtf` file is used for the description, formatting will be kept.

-Filenames are not important everything is determined based on file extension.
+Filenames are not important, everything is determined based on file extension.
 ```
 Directory to start in
 |